fedosejev/old.frontend.education/README.md

 </article>
 ```

+### Question

-3. If you want to ask a question, then use this template:
+If you want to ask a question, then use this template:

 ```html
 <article>